Info Especially for Minisoccer Parents

 We will cancel if there is any thunder or lightning, or if rain is heavy.
 We may cancel if it is not raining, but forecast calls for significant rain.
 We may play if it is raining "a little".
 We hope it never snows; we'll figure that out when it happens.

-• In the case of inclement weather, games will be cancelled by 12 noon of the morning of the game.
+• In the case of inclement weather, games will be cancelled the morning of the game.

-• Cancellation notices will be posted on www.duxburyyouthsoccer.org by 12 noon on game day.
+• Cancellation notices will be posted on www.duxburyyouthsoccer.org on game day.
 If no cancellation note is posted, the games will be played.

 Field Evacuations…We All Need To Be Ready Just In Case!